apollographql/apollo-ios/docs/source/downloading-schema.md

 <img class="screenshot" src="./screenshot/schema_location.jpg" alt="Location of schema file in project" width="250" />

-> 📣 **Check it out:** Instead of writing the scripts below in Bash, try using our new [Swift Scripting Library](./swift-scripting), now in Beta!
-It supports downloading a schema and generating code.

 You can use the [Apollo CLI](https://www.apollographql.com/docs/devtools/cli/) to download a GraphQL schema by sending an introspection query to the server.
 If you've installed the CLI globally, you can use the following command to download your schema:

 ```sh